A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

 The set of parameters of interest $\boldsymbol\Theta$ is

 with posterior

 following when combining \eqref{eq:lik3} with Assumptions \ref{ass:functional1} and \ref{ass:functional2}.

-The inclusion of the intervention assignment model in \eqref{eq:lik2}, \eqref{eq:lik3} and \eqref{eq:posterior} is one of the key differences of our approach compared to existing methods in the field of Bayesian causal inference using time-series data.
-The majority of existing approaches ignore the contribution to the likelihood of the terms associated to intervention assignment (e.g.\ $\mathbb{P}\left(A_{it}\mid\bar{\boldsymbol{A}}_{i,t-1},\boldsymbol{X}_{it},\boldsymbol\lambda_i, \kappa_i, \tilde{\boldsymbol\Xi}\right)$ in \eqref{eq:lik2}).
-This approach is valid when $\boldsymbol\lambda_i$ and $\kappa_i$ do not affect the $\bar{\boldsymbol{A}}_{it}$ (i.e.\ they are not confounders).
-When this is not true, the posterior obtained by ignoring the likelihood terms associated to the intervention assignment is a cut posterior (\cite{Plummer2015}).
-Although cut posteriors have good properties when both $N$ and $T$ are large (\cite{Pompe2021}), their properties when applied to small datasets are less clear.
-In Appendix \ref{app:simulation}, we demonstrate through a simulation study that using a cut posterior approach may lead to poor coverage of credible intervals.
+The inclusion of the intervention assignment model in \eqref{eq:lik2}, \eqref{eq:lik3}, and \eqref{eq:posterior} is one of the key differences of our approach compared to existing Bayesian counterfactual imputation methods.
+The majority of methods approaches ignore the contribution to the likelihood of the terms associated to intervention assignment (e.g.\ $\mathbb{P}\left(A_{it}\mid\bar{\boldsymbol{A}}_{i,t-1},\boldsymbol{X}_{it},\Theta\right)$ in \eqref{eq:lik2}).
+This approach is valid when $\{\boldsymbol\lambda_i, \kappa_i\}_{i=1}^n$ do not affect $\{\bar{\boldsymbol{A}}_{iT}\}_{i=1}^n$ (i.e.\ there is no confounding through unmeasured variables $\bm{U}_{it}$).
+When this is not true, the posterior obtained by ignoring the likelihood terms associated to the intervention assignment is a cut posterior \cite{plummer_cuts_2015}.
+Although cut posteriors have good properties when both $n$ and $T$ are large \cite{Pompe2021}, their properties when applied to small datasets are less clear.
+In Supplementary Material C, we demonstrate through a simulation study that using a cut posterior approach may lead to poor coverage of credible intervals.
+Discarding likelihood terms associated to the intervention assignment may also lead to a loss of efficiency when $A_{it}$ are very informative regarding $\boldsymbol\lambda_i$ and $\kappa_i$.